rizinorg/website/content/posts/rsoc-2025-mark-api/index.md

 } RzMarkItem;
 ```

-## **How Marks Work**
+## How Marks Work

 The idea is simple: let users mark a range of addresses instead of a single offset.
 Each mark has a unique name and can also include a comment for extra context.

-Marks are saved and loaded with the `.rzdb` project files so they are preserved just like flags
+Marks are saved and loaded with the `.rzdb` project files so they are preserved just like flags.

-Currently Marks are only shown in hexdump view.
+Currently Marks are only shown in the hexdump view.

 ```
 [0x00006760]> pxc